badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 The final declaration of a module source file is the `done` statement.
 This declares the end of the source file.
 Anything following this statement is ignored.

 ## Stacks
-The basic architecture of PLASMA relies on different stack based data structures.
+The basic architecture of PLASMA relies on different stack based FIFO data structures.
 The stacks aren't directly manipulated from PLASMA, but almost every PLASMA operation involves one or more of the stacks.
 A stack architecture is a very flexible and convenient way to manage an interpreted language, even if it isn't the highest performance.

 ### Call Stack
 The call stack, where function return addresses are saved, is implemented using the hardware call stack of the CPU.
 This makes for a fast and efficient implementation of function call/return.

 ### Local Frame Stack
-Any dunctiona definition that involves parameters or local variables builds a local frame to contain the variables.
+Any function definition that involves parameters or local variables builds a local frame to contain the variables.
 Often called automatic variables, they only persist during the lifetime of the function.
 They are a very powerful tool when implementing recursive algorithms.
 PLASMA puts a limitation of 254 bytes for the size of the frame, due to the nature of the 6502 CPU.
 With careful planning, this shouldn't be too constraining.

 ### Evaluation Stack
 All temporary values are loaded and manipulated on the evaluation stack.
 This is a small (16 element) stack implemeted in high performance memory/registers of the host CPU.
 Parameters to functions are passed on the evaluation stack, then moved to local variables for named reference inside the funtion.